KamelMohamad/tik_tak_toe/notes.md

 As a player, I want to choose whether I play as X or O at the start of each game.
 As a player, I want to enter my name and see it displayed during the game.

-POMODORO 1
+NOTES:
+✅As a player, I want to see an empty 3x3 grid when I start the game.
-create 3 by 3 board
+    create 3 by 3 board, starts empty
         ✅ 3,3 ---> [any,any,any,
                 any, any, any,
                 any,any, any]

-POMODORO 2:

-✅ array elements should be OF ENUM TYPE
+    ✅ array elements should be OF ENUM TYPE empty
         ✅ CELL TYPE: ENUM.
 ENUM VALUE: EMPTY ---> [ EMPTY, EMPTY, EMPTY EMPTY, EMPTY, EMPTY
                                                      EMPTY, EMPTY, EMPTY]

-POMODORO 3:
-🤲 Create board view

-POMODORO 4:
-🤲 Create board view

-POMODORO 5:
-✅ Create board view
+    Create board view
+        ✅New board --> 9 empty cells